UFC Ring Girl Arianny Celeste Flaunts Toned Abs & Incredible Curves In Tiny Crop Top

 “Ariana you’re going to catch my phone on fire being so hot,” quipped another.

-“Wow how beautiful and charming you are,” chimed in a forth Instagram user, adding a rose emoji to the comment.
+“Wow how beautiful and charming you are,” chimed in a fourth Instagram user, adding a rose emoji to the comment.

 Fortunately for enamored fans, Arianny isn’t exactly shy when it comes to showing of her amazing assets on social media.
 Specifically, she has a habit of sharing sexy snaps on her Instagram account.
 Last week, the beauty posted a bikini picture that left little to the imagination.
 Her toned midsection, ample cleavage, and long, lean legs were on full display in the pink, knit two-piece.
 Fans expressed their admiration by leaving fire, heart, and heart-eye emoji in the comments section.